Brian-Lam/EPUB-to-MP3/README.md

 $ pip3 install -r requirements.txt
 ```
 ### Offline model downloads
+**Option 1: Download pre-zipped models**

+Download [the zip file](https://drive.google.com/file/d/1fcc8Rdl9WemkwFoiLg4p22vilwd5h8KV/view?usp=sharing) and extract to this directory.

+**Option 2: Download models from source**
-Download models to the ```model_files``` folder from their respective [sub-folders in the repo](https://github.com/TensorSpeech/TensorFlowTTS/tree/master/examples).
-For each

-The necessary files are the configuration.yaml file and the generator.h5 file
+Otherwise you can download models to the ```model_files``` folder from their respective [sub-folders in the repo](https://github.com/TensorSpeech/TensorFlowTTS/tree/master/examples).
+For each The necessary files are the configuration.yaml file and the generator.h5 file

-#### Google Cloud Platform
+### Google Cloud Platform
 To use online recognition, set up a Google Cloud Platform account, following the instructions here:
 https://cloud.google.com/text-to-speech/docs/libraries#client-libraries-install-python